-9.5.1.2 Serial Clock (SCLK)
+8.5.1.2 Serial Clock (SCLK)

 SCLK provides the clock for serial communication.
-SCLK is a Schmitt-trigger input, but TI recommends keeping SCLK as free from noise as possible to prevent glitches from inadvertently shifting the data.
-Data are shifted into DIN on the falling edge of SCLK and shifted out of DOUT on the rising edge of SCLK.
+SCLK is a Schmitt-trigger input, but SCLK is recommended to be kept as free from noise as possible to prevent glitches from inadvertently shifting the data.
+Data are shifted into DIN on the falling edge of SCLK and are shifted out of DOUT on the SCLK rising edge.

-9.5.1.3 Data Input (DIN)
+8.5.1.3 Data Input (DIN)

 DIN is used along with SCLK to send data to the device.
-Data on DIN are shifted into the device on the falling edge of SCLK.
+Data on DIN are shifted into the device on the SCLK falling edge.

 The communication of this device is full-duplex in nature.
 The device monitors commands shifted in even when data are being shifted out.
 Data that are present in the output shift register are shifted out when sending in a command.
 Therefore, make sure that whatever is being sent on the DIN pin is valid when shifting out data.
-When no command is to be sent to the device when reading out data, send the NOP command on DIN.
+When no command is sent to the device when reading out data, send the no operation command (NOP) command on DIN.

-9.5.1.4 Data Ready (DRDY)
+8.5.1.4 Data Ready (DRDY)

-The DRDY pin goes low to indicate a new conversion is complete, and the conversion result is stored in the conversion result buffer.
+The DRDY pin goes low to indicate that a new conversion is complete, and the conversion result is stored in the conversion result buffer.
 SCLK must be held low for t{DTS} after the DRDY low transition (see Figure 2) so that the conversion result is loaded into both the result buffer and the output shift register.
-Therefore, issue no commands during this time frame if the conversion result is to be read out later.
+Therefore, do not issue commands during this time frame if the conversion result is to be read out later.
 This constraint applies only when \overline{CS} is asserted and the device is in RDATAC mode.
 When \overline{CS} is not asserted, SPI communication with other devices on the SPI bus does not affect loading of the conversion result.
-After the DRDY pin goes low, it is forced high on the first falling edge of SCLK (so that the DRDY pin can be polled for 0 instead of waiting for a falling edge).
-If the DRDY pin is not taken high by clocking in SCLKs after it falls low, a short high pulse for a duration of t{PWH} indicates new data are ready.
+After the DRDY pin goes low, DRDY is forced high on the first falling edge of SCLK (so that the DRDY pin can be polled for 0 instead of waiting for a falling edge).
+If the DRDY pin is not taken high by clocking in SCLKs after DRDY falls low, a short high pulse for a duration of t{PWH} indicates that new data are ready.

-9.5.1.5 Data Output and Data Ready (DOUT/DRDY)
+8.5.1.5 Data Output and Data Ready (DOUT/DRDY)

 The DOUT/DRDY pin has two modes: data out (DOUT) only, or DOUT combined with data ready (DRDY).
-The DRDY MODE bit determines the function of this pin and can be found in the ID register in the ADS1146 and the IDAC0 register in the ADS1147 and ADS1148.
+The DRDY MODE bit determines the function of this pin and can be found in the IDAC0 register.
 In either mode, the DOUT/DRDY pin goes to a high-impedance state when \overline{CS} is taken high.

 When the DRDY MODE bit is set to 0, this pin functions as DOUT only.
-Data are clocked out on the rising edge of SCLK, MSB first (as shown in Figure 41).
+Data are clocked out on the SCLK rising edge, MSB first (as shown in Figure 39).

-When the DRDY MODE bit is set to 1, this pin functions as both DOUT and DRDY.
+When the DRDY MODE bit is set to 1, this pin functions as both DOUT and \overline{DRDY} .
 Data are shifted out as with DOUT, but the pin adds the DRDY function.
 Note that this mode is not operational when the device is in stop read data continuous mode when the SDATAC command is given.